WeWork still on life support, rivals say it must cut costs fast

 Sources familiar with the situation said it was set to run out of cash in November if it had not had the Softbank injection.
 It had $2.47 billion of cash on its books on June 30.

 The cash burn rate may also be increasing in the short term.
-Neumann is receiving a $185 million “consulting” fee, and WeWork will also have to fund severance costs for those being laid off, and pay any additional advisers hired for the SoftBank deal.
+While a $185 million “consulting” fee being made to Neumann is being separately funded by SoftBank, WeWork will have to fund severance costs for those being laid off, and pay any additional advisers hired for the SoftBank deal.

 It means that the $5 billion of debt and $1.5 billion of equity SoftBank is providing will also be quickly eaten through unless it slashes costs and boosts revenue.
 The other $3 billion from SoftBank was used to acquire shares from Neumann and other shareholders.